Coherent-Partners/spark-python-sdk/docs/sdk/folders.md

 spark.folders.find('uuid')
 ```

-Or, you can pass in the following parameters as an `object` to filter the folders.
+Or, you can pass in the following parameters as keyword arguments to filter the folders.

 | Property   | Type             | Description                               |
 | ---------- | ---------------- | ----------------------------------------- |